armum/web-armum/README.md

 ## About
 This is a free public DNS service for privacy, security and peace of mind.

-An easy and effective way to protect you from many types of adware, malware, ransomeware, spyware and tracking.
+An easy and effective way to protect you from many types of adware, malware, ransomware, spyware and tracking.

 It also blocks websites to help our mental health in general: porn, gambling, fakenews.